Yom Kippur War

 Several minutes before the ceasefire came into effect, three Scud missiles were fired at Israeli targets by either Egyptian forces or Soviet personnel in Egypt.

-This was first combat use of Scud missiles.
+This was the first combat use of Scud missiles.
 One Scud targeted the port of Arish and two targeted the Israeli bridgehead on the Suez Canal.

 One hit an Israeli supply convoy and killed seven soldiers.
 When the time for the ceasefire arrived, Sharon's division had failed to capture Ismailia and cut off the Second Army's supply lines, but Israeli forces were just a few hundred meters short of their southern goal-the last road linking Cairo and Suez.